adobe/helix-cloudflare-prod-worker-template/README.md

 - `account_id` (your Cloudflare Account ID)
 - `ORIGIN_HOSTNAME` (the hostname of your AEM project, e.g. `main--mysite--hlxsites.aem.live`)

-You can find your `account_id` and `zone_id` in the right sidebar of your site's overview tab at https://dash.cloudflare.com (you may have to scroll down).
+To find your `account_id` and `zone_id` visit the [Websites Dashboard](https://dash.cloudflare.com/zones) in Cloudflare, select your site they will be listed on the right hand side of the dashboard under `API`.

 ## 3. Configure push invalidation (optional)